Val Skinner

-Amateur career
+Early life and amateur career

-Skinner was born in Hamilton, Montana.
-She was the 1974 Nebraska Junior Girls champion and the 1976 Nebraska High School State champion and won both these titles in 1978.
+Skinner was born in Hamilton, Montana in 1960.
+Her family later moved to Nebraska.
+Skinner was the 1974 Nebraska Junior Girls champion and the 1976 Nebraska High School State champion and won both these titles in 1978.
 She was also the 1980 Nebraska Match Play champion.

-She played her collegiate golf at Oklahoma State University where she was 1980 and 1982 Big Eight champion and the 1982 Big Eight Outstanding Female Athlete of the Year.
+Skinner played her collegiate golf at Oklahoma State University.
+She was 1980 and 1982 Big Eight Conference champion and the 1982 Big Eight Outstanding Female Athlete of the Year.

 Professional career

-She began her professional career on the Women Professional Golfers' European Tour (WPGET) as the Ladies European Tour was known at the time and had four wins.
-She gained exempt status for the LPGA Tour in 1983 by finishing tied for third at the LPGA Final Qualifying Tournament.
+In 1982, Skinner turned professional.
+She began her professional career on the Women's Professional Golf Tour (WPGT), a women's min-tour.
+She won four times and earned rookie of the year honors for the fall season.

+In 1983, Skinner gained exempt status for the LPGA Tour in 1983 by finishing tied for third at the LPGA Final Qualifying Tournament.
 She has six LPGA career victories and was a member of the 1996 U.S. Solheim Cup team and Captain of the 2003 U.S. PING Junior Solheim Cup team.

 She has established the Val Skinner Foundation to promote awareness of breast cancer risks and early breast cancer detection.

+Awards and honors

+In 1999, she earned the LPGA's Komen Award, bestowed to individuals who provoke breast cancer awareness.